sudoblockio/gochain-local-community/README.md

 ### Running Other Networks

-Modify the `.env` file to poin to other networks.
+Modify the `.env` file to point to other networks.

 ### Additional Resources